lupyuen/lupyuen.github.io/src/rust7.md

 [__Upcoming:__ Slint Rust GUI for NuttX 🎉](https://github.com/apache/nuttx-apps/pull/2967)

-_Which platforms are supported for NuttX + Rust Standard Library?
-What about SBCs?_
+_What platforms are supported for NuttX + Rust Standard Library?
+How about SBCs?_

 Arm and RISC-V (32-bit and 64-bit). [__Check this doc__](https://nuttx.apache.org/docs/latest/guides/rust.html) for updates.